Many fascinating Facts About Mars – The Red Planet

 - Colour: The Planet is named for its iron-rich dust that gives the landscape a rusty-red hue.

-- Diet planet: the gravity of Mars is 38 per cent of that of Earth.
+- Planet Weight: The gravity of Mars is 38 per cent of that of Earth.
 So if you were weighing 60 pounds here, you would weigh about 23 pounds there.

 - Climate change: Mars is a warm 80 degrees Fahrenheit at the equator but the temperature at its poles will fall below zero to 199 degrees.